 Knit across 5 rows.

 Like all of my patterns, the viewing of this patterns allows for you to give away or sell any of the physical items you make from this pattern.
 You are not allowed to claim this pattern as your own, give it away, sell it or redistribute it in ANY form without my WRITTEN consent.
-That includes Printing this webpage.
+That includes copying and printing this webpage.

 And to those who think it doesn’t matter… meh.
 It’s theft of my intellectual property (ip) and it makes you look like a douche.
 Just sayin’.